 Bret Contreras – your go-to for glute domination

-Nia Shanks – a coach, writer & founder of Lift Like a Girl based in Kentucky, she offers strength-training programs such as Beautiful Badass & designed to empower women to achieve their goals (in the gym & in life)
+Nia Shanks – a coach, writer & founder of Lift Like a Girl, she offers strength-training programs designed to empower women to achieve their goal

 Kellie Davis – FitThrive – previously known as GetGlutes, a vibrant online community offering workouts for all fitness levels